BACK TO RESOURCES

 Understanding the types of asset lifecycles is pivotal for insightful decision-making and effective asset lifecycle management in any business.
 Below, we list some common types of assets and consider the nuances of their respective lifecycles within enterprise asset management.

 • Machinery and Equipment: Machinery and equipment represent substantial investments in any business, particularly in manufacturing or industrial sectors.
-Their lifecycle includes acquisition, installation, operation, maintenance, and eventual disposal or replacement.
+The machinery and equipment lifecycle includes acquisition, installation, operation, maintenance, and eventual disposal or replacement.
 Efficient management entails regular maintenance logs, understanding operational lifespan, and planning for future upgrades to maintain productivity and safety standards.

 • Furniture and Fixtures: Though often considered less critical, furniture and fixtures play a vital role in workplace aesthetics, functionality, and employee satisfaction.
 Their lifecycle involves procurement, usage, wear and tear, and replacement or refurbishment.
 Asset managers need to balance cost with ergonomics and the potential impact on employee productivity and well-being.